Letdown2491/waypoint-gtk/README.md

 - GTK 4.10+ and libadwaita 1.4+ runtimes
 - Rust 1.70 or newer
 - DBus and Polkit
+- Rsync for snapshot backups to non-Btrfs drives
 - @snapshots subvolume mounted at `/.snapshots`

 ## Quick Start